Skip to main content

 • Use of Weapons Iain M. Banks

 The third Culture novel I’ve read.
-Like the previous ones, I can’t really decide if I like them or not.
+As with the previous ones, I can’t really decide if I like them or not.
 I found the flashbacks/flipping all over the place of the alternating chapter structure hard to get into.
 There is a payoff if you can make it to the end.

 September 2023